 Don’t Bottle Out with an Email

-Sending an email to reject a job offer may seem like the easier option, but you’re better than that!
+Sending an email or rejection letter to reject a job offer may seem like the easier option, but you’re better than that!

-The best way to politely decline an offer is to call first.
+The best way to politely decline an offer is to call first and share your reason for not accepting.
 Then follow up this discussion with either a letter or an email, consolidating what has already been expressed.
 This is the most professional way to turn down an offer and it will stand you in good stead with the recruiter/employer.

 Express Your Gratitude

 Although you’re turning them down, the company did give you a chance and think carefully about hiring you.
 Let them know that you are grateful for their consideration, for their offer and for their time.
-It’s all about good manners and professionalism, and again, boils down to leaving things on a good note.
+It’s all about good manners and professionalism, and again, boils down to leaving things on a good note and offering to stay in touch.

 Big Them Up